 Browsing Subjects is a Good Search Strategy

 Because searching subjects is more specific than searching keywords, browsing the subject headings (the allowable terms) from the database is a good way to discover new terms to try.
-For an example of how to use this search strategy, see Example of How to Clarify Your Topic.
+For more information, see Refinging Your Topic.

 In the case of book records in library OPACs, subject headings are usually assigned by catalogers at the Library of Congress at the time the book is published and actually printed within the book (on the back of the title page).